algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 \;,\;
 \left[
 \begin{array}{cc}
-0 & 0 \\
+1 &  2 \\
-0 & 2 \\
+2 &  0 \\
 0 &  0
 \end{array}
 \right]
 $$

-The first two of these have the right dimensions to find a solution to a system of equations.
+The first two of these have the right dimensions to find a solution to a system of equations; however, the last two matrices are respectively under- and over-constrained, meaning they do not provide an appropriate solution to a system of equations.
-The last two matrices are respectively under- and over-constrained, meaning they cannot be solved via this method; however, this doesn't mean that every matrix in the correct form can be solved.
+That said, this doesn't mean that every matrix in the correct form can be solved either.
 For example, if you translate the second matrix into a system of equations again, the last row translates into $$0x+0y+0z=1$$, which is a contradiction.
 This is due to the fact that the matrix is singular, and there are no solutions to this particular system.
 Nevertheless, all of these matrices are in row echelon form.

-It seems obvious to point out that if we ignore the last column, row echelon form is an upper triangular matrix for systems that are neither under- nor over-determined.
-This might not be important now, but it will play an important role in future discussions, so keep it buzzing in the back of your brain.

-Now, row echelon form is nice, but wouldn't it be even better if our system of equations looked simply like this:
+Row echelon form is nice, but wouldn't it be even better if our system of equations looked simply like this:

 $$
 \begin{align}